 How much sun does a snake plant need?

-Despite snake plants being lauded for being low-light tolerant plants, that’s just a quicker way to shorten its lifespan.
-Find a place with bright, indirect lighting conditions – a kitchen windowsill, by the balcony sliding door or even up on a living room shelf.
+Despite snake plants being lauded for withstanding full sun and handle low-light conditions, that’s just a quicker way to shorten its lifespan.
+Find a place with bright, indirect sunlight conditions – a kitchen windowsill, by the balcony sliding door or even up on a living room shelf.
 These flowering plants are also known to produce various coloured flowers in optimum settings.
 Keep it in a nice, warm area without any direct air drafts and your plant should be happily settled.
 Do note that most sansevieria have large green leaves that collect dust and would require wiping down with a damp cloth once in a while.